-- The Environment Agency should be contacted regarding site specific advice and regulatory matters on their customer enquiries line: 03708 506506. - Biobeds/biofilters require an Environment Agency T32 waste exemption to legally treat dilute pesticide washings.
+- Biobeds/biofilters require an Environment Agency T32 waste exemption to legally treat dilute pesticide washings.
 These may be applied for free online.

-Go online and search: gov.uk/guidance/ waste-exemption-t32-treatment-ofwaste-in-a-biobed-or-biofilter - A U10 allows waste biomix from the biobed (when it has come to the end of its working life) to be composted for a year and then spread to land.
+Go online and search: gov.uk/guidance/waste-exemption-t32-treatment-of-waste-in-a-biobed-or-biofilter - A U10 allows waste biomix from the biobed (when it has come to the end of its working life) to be composted for a year and then spread to land.

-For spreading exemptions, go online and search: gov.uk/guidance/waste-exemption-u10-spreading-waste-to-benefit-agricultural-land gov.uk/guidance/waste-exemption-u11spreading-waste-to-benefit-nonagricultural-land
+For spreading exemptions, go online and search: gov.uk/guidance/waste-exemption-u10-spreading-waste-to-benefit-agricultural-land or gov.uk/guidance/waste-exemption-u11-spreading-waste-to-benefit-non-agricultural-land